Wick polynomials and time-evolution of cumulants: Introduction

 \subsection{Acknowledgements}

 We thank Giovanni Gallavotti, Dario Gasbarra, Antti Kupiainen, Peng Mei, Alessia Nota, Sergio Simonella, and Herbert Spohn for useful discussions on the topic.
-The research of J.\ Lukkarinen and M.\ Marcozzi has been supported by the Academy of Finland via the Centre of Excellence in Analysis and Dynamics Research (project 271983) and from an Academy Project (project 258302).
+The research of J.\ Lukkarinen and M.\ Marcozzi has been supported by the Academy of Finland via the Centre of Excellence in Analysis and Dynamics Research (project 271983) and from an Academy Project (project 258302), and also benefited from the support of the project EDNHS ANR-14-CE25-0011 of the French National Research Agency (ANR).